FrankSzendzielarz/SimpleAlgorandStream/README.md

 -RabbitMQ
 -SignalR

+#### RabbitMQ

+This is AMQP 0.9.1, a messaging protocol.

+Here an 'exchange' is implemented.
+Block and State Delta messages are pushed to the exchange.
+Clients can connect to the exchange and bind a 'queue'.
+This means that message delivery is **reliable** and **durable**.
+If a client is not operational, the message will be queued until the client connects and consumes the message.

+With this model, the client is expected to be a server, and responsible for filtering messages it does not need.

+This can be a useful addition to various solution architectures.
+For example, you could have a local reactive stream that pre-filters messages, discarding the majority of MQ block transactions you don't need, or transform the messages into a different format, before, say, pushing the data to your own web or mobile clients or to cloud stream analytics services or databases.

 #### SignalR

 This technology provides a ``hub``, to which clients can connect and receive messages using a client library.
 The client library is available for many platforms, including JavaScript, .NET, Java, Python, etc.